botpros-admin/power-automate-desktop-reference/actions/datetime/add-to-datetime.md

 ## Important Notes

 - Always use Seconds as the TimeUnit for consistent behavior
+- Maintain exact syntax pattern with backticks as shown
 - Convert your desired time to seconds before using:
   - Minutes × 60
   - Hours × 3600